-The Time Generator.
-The time generator receives 10-line decimal time from the clock and produces three binary time format outputs.
-Ten decimal-to-BCD conversion matrices produce the BCD output in a 4-line format from tenth of seconds to hundreds of days.
+The time generator: The time generator receives 10-line decimal time from the clock and produces three binary time format outputs.
+Ten decimal-to-BCD conversion matrices produce the BCD output in a 4-line format from tenths of seconds to hundreds of days.
 The coded binary time is produced by three registers of bistable multivibrators.
 The first register counts seconds up to 59 when it is reset by a pulse from the clock.
 This register produces a 6-line output for seconds.
 A second register counts minutes up to 59 when it is reset by a pulse from the clock.
 Again a 6-line output is generated for minutes.
 Finally, a register counts hours up to 23 when a clock pulse resets it.
 A 5-line output is generated.
-In order to generate the time of day in straight binary seconds, a register of 17 bistable multivibrators are used.
-This register counts seconds from the clock and is reset once a day by a pulse from the clock.
+In order to generate the time of day in straight binary seconds, a register of 17 bistable multivibrators is used.10 This register counts seconds from the clock and is reset once a day by a pulse from the clock.

-Rate Derivation and Format.
-In order to send 10 time codes over a single-channel information link, some method of multiplexing the code information is required.
-Such a scheme, employing time-division multiplexing, is shown in Figure 7.
+Rate derivation and format: In order to send 10 time codes over a single-channel information link, some method of multiplexing the code information is required.
+Such a scheme, employing time-division multiplexing, is shown in Fig. 7.

 Because the fastest code rate to be transmitted is 1000 pps, this rate was selected as a basic rate for the system.
-The information to be transmitted is always contained within a 1000 microsecond sync interval.
-In order to position the information properly in the interval, the encoder must sample the time one millisecond early, then delay the information to the proper position in the sync interval.
-The receiver then selects the information from the sync interval and uses the following 1000 pps sync pulse to generate the time codes.
-An additional 30 microseconds of time advance are introduced so that the propagation time may automatically be corrected within six miles of the transmitter.
+The information to be transmitted is always contained within a 1000-μsec sync interval.
+In order to position the information properly in the interval, the encoder must sample the time 1 msec early, then delay the information to the proper position in the sync interval.
+The receiver then selects the information from the sync pulse to generate the time codes.
+An additional 30 μ sec of time advance are introduced so that the propagation time may automatically be corrected within six miles of the transmitter.